hyperledger-archives/indy-sdk/doc/design/004-payment-interface/README.md

 /// with at least one output that corresponds to payment address that user owns.
 ///
 /// #Params
+/// command_handle: command handle to map callback to context
 /// wallet_handle: wallet handle
 /// submitter_did : DID of request sender
 /// req_json: initial transaction request as json
-/// inputs_json: The list of UTXO inputs as json array:
+/// inputs_json: The list of payment sources as json array:
-///   ["input1", ...]
+///   ["source1", ...]
-///   Note that each input should reference paymentAddress
+///   Note that each source should reference payment address
-/// outputs_json: The list of UTXO outputs as json array:
+/// outputs_json: The list of outputs as json array:
 ///   [{
-///     paymentAddress: <str>, // payment address used as output
+///     recipient: <str>, // payment address of recipient
-///     amount: <int>, // amount of tokens to transfer to this payment address
+///     amount: <int>, // amount
 ///     extra: <str>, // optional data
 ///   }]
 ///